deepan-alve/3D-Quote-Generator/README.md

 ├── index.html         # Main HTML file
 ├── style.css          # CSS for styling
 ├── script.js          # JavaScript for functionality
-└── assets/            # Folder for images, icons, or other assets
 ```

 ---